Code-Institute-Submissions/IIdehed-Project2/README.md

 ## Bugs

-- I got this errors when I ran the js code in g
+- I got this errors when I ran

 ---